 Aratus named the constellation Helice, meaning ‘twister’, apparently from its circling of the pole, and said that the ancient Greeks steered their ships by reference to it, whereas the Phoenicians used the Little Bear (Ursa Minor).
 Aratus said that the bears were also called wagons or wains (αμαξαι), from the fact that they wheel around the pole.
 The adjacent constellation Boötes is visualized as either the herdsman of the bear or the wagon driver.
 But Germanicus Caesar said that the bears were also called ploughs because, as he wrote, ‘the shape of a plough is the closest to the real shape formed by their stars’.

 According to Hyginus the Romans referred to the Great Bear as Septentrio, meaning ‘seven plough oxen’, although he added the information that in ancient times only two of the stars were considered oxen, the other five forming a wagon.
 On a star map of 1524 the German astronomer Peter Apian showed Ursa Major as a team of three horses pulling a four-wheeled cart, which he called Plaustrum.

-One puzzle, never explained by any mythologist, is why the celestial bears have long tails, which real bears do not.
+An enduring puzzle concerning Ursa Major and its companion Ursa Minor is why they came to be regarded as bears when they do not look at all bear-like.
+Both of the celestial bears have long tails, which real bears do not, an anatomical oddity which the mythologists never explained.
 Thomas Hood, an English astronomical writer of the late 16th century, offered the tongue-in-cheek suggestion that the tails had become stretched when Zeus pulled the bears up into heaven.
 ‘Other reason know I none’, he added apologetically.

 © Ian Ridpath.
 All rights reserved